jackyzha0/quartz/content/Public Journal.md

 * Changed certain colors to improve accessibility of the site.
 * New dark mode matches closer to what the Digital Garden looks like.

+### Firefox

+* Updated the description on my Firefox extensions.
+Fixed a link to the tutorial for unlocking Firefox sidebar's width.
+* Took the opportunity and updated missing logos with UXWing's collection.
+* Added an Acknowledgements section to the description attributing the icons to UXWing.

 > [Link Of The Day](https://en.m.wikipedia.org/wiki/Pareto_principle)